 Every time we want to automate a manual process it’s best to actual map out the process to ensure that all different aspects will be taken into account when setting up the automated workflow.
 Sit down with your team and draw in the relevant stakeholders and map out what happens from when an opportunity is won, or a product is sold.
 Try to be as specific as possible – this is a rare case where more is actually more.

 After you mapped your process you need to review your products.
-In order to set up the automation processes you need to ensure that the product catalogue in the CRM is up-to date and supports your needs.
+In order to set up the automation processes you need to ensure that the product catalog in the CRM is up-to date and supports your needs.
 This is important because the automated process will draw on whichever product is added to the opportunity and bill based on this.
 Now, if the product has the wrong pricing the automated process won’t know this.
 This is why you need to ensure the products are updated.
 In practice this means that the Sales Rep adds products to an opportunity and when the opportunity is moved to won the automation will be triggered.

 After you mapped out your billing process you can proceed to translate the process into workflows.
 Based on the flowchart of your process you maybe need to add fields to your opportunity.
 For example, how often is the billing going to occur, is it annual, quarterly or monthly?
 You need this information to trigger the workflow at the right time.